List of longest ski jumps

 Ski jumping is a winter sport in which athletes compete on distance and style in a jump from a ski jumping hill.
 The sport has traditionally focused on a combination of style and distance, and it was therefore early seen as unimportant in many milieus to have the longest jump.
 The International Ski Federation (Fédération Internationale de Ski; FIS) has opposed the increase in hill sizes, and do not recognize any world records.

 Since 1936, when the first jump beyond 100 metres (330 ft) was made, all world records in the sport have been made in the discipline of ski flying, an offshoot of ski jumping using larger hills where distance is explicitly emphasised.
 As of 30 March 2025, the longest jump ever recorded in any official competition is 254.5 m, set by Domen Prevc at Letalnica bratov Gorišek in Planica, Slovenia.
-As of 14 March 2025, the women's world record stands at 236.0 m, set by Nika Prevc in Vikersund.
+As of 28 March 2026, the women's world record stands at 242.5 m, set by Nika Prevc in Planica.

 On 23 and 24 April 2024, Ryōyū Kobayashi made four successful attempts to unofficially break the world record on a temporary ski flying hill at Hlíðarfjall in Akureyri, Iceland.
 The purpose-built hill was constructed by Red Bull for promotional purposes.
 On the first day, Kobayashi jumped 256 m.
 The following day he improved it to 259 m, 282 m, and finally 291 m.